turbot/steampipe-plugin-aws/docs/tables/aws_cloudwatch_metric_statistic_data_point.md

   timestamp;
 ```

-### Maximum bucket size of an s3 bucket for a given time frame
+### Bucket size statistics of an s3 bucket for a given time frame

 ```sql
 select